julia-sprenger/python-novice-gapminder/episodes/01-run-quit.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Launch the JupyterLab server.
+- Open a VSCode project.
-- Create a new Python script.
+- Create a Python script.
 - Create a Jupyter notebook.
-- Shutdown the JupyterLab server.
 - Understand the difference between a Python script and a Jupyter notebook.
 - Create Markdown cells in a notebook.
 - Create and run Python cells in a notebook.